Author Annabelle Robertson: Southern Girl on a Mission

 When I first went to seminary, I believed that everything Christians said and did should preach the gospel – intentionally, overtly and without shame.
-That was my interpretation of Paul’s statement, “For me to live is Christ,” so that’s what I did.
+That was my interpretation of Paul’s statement, Philippians 1:21 so that’s what I did.
 As a result, God put seekers in my path.
 In taxis, on the ski slopes, in the grocery store – you name it – I shared the gospel.
 And, as I look back on those people who committed their lives to Christ with me, I am filled with a deep, inexplicable joy that can only come from seeing someone ushered into the kingdom.

 As I grew older, however, I realized that there was another audience.
 Non-Christians who had never understood a syllable of the “Christianese” we so often lapse into.
 Atheists.
 Agnostics.
 New Agers.
 Nominal Christians who, like me, had grown up attending church without ever connecting to the message.
 These weren’t seekers who would walk into a Christian bookstore, looking for answers.
 They would, however, go into a Barnes & Noble.
 I wanted to be there when they did.